Strong lens modeling package.

 If you encounter errors or problems with lenstronomy, please let us know!

-The design concept of lenstronomy are reported in Birrer & Amara 2018 and is based on Birrer et al 2015.
+The design concept of lenstronomy is reported by Birrer & Amara 2018 and is based on Birrer et al 2015.
 The current JOSS software publication is presented by Birrer et al. 2021.
-Please cite Birrer & Amara 2018 and Birrer et al. 2021 when you use lenstronomy in a publication and link to https://github.com/sibirrer/lenstronomy.
-Please also cite Birrer et al 2015 when you make use of the lenstronomy work-flow or the Shapelet source reconstruction.
-Please make sure to cite also the relevant work that was implemented in lenstronomy, as described in the release paper and the documentation.
+Please cite Birrer & Amara 2018 and Birrer et al. 2021 when you use lenstronomy in a publication and link to https://github.com/lenstronomy/lenstronomy.
+Please also cite Birrer et al 2015 when you make use of the lenstronomy work-flow or the Shapelet source reconstruction and make sure to cite also the relevant work that was implemented in lenstronomy, as described in the release paper and the documentation.
 Don’t hesitate to reach out to the developers if you have questions!